Telephone: 1 (868) 708-5407

-The AWNC is a “Not-for-Profit” Trust established in 1967, by a group of naturalists and bird-watchers to “protect part of the Arima Valley in a natural state and to create a conservation and study area for the protection of wildlife and for the enjoyment of all.”
+The Asa Wright Nature Centre (AWNC) was established as a not-for-profit Trust in 1967 to “protect part of the Arima Valley in a natural state and to create a conservation and study area for the protection of wildlife and for the enjoyment of all.”
 It comprises about 495 hectares of mainly forested land in the Arima and Aripo Valleys of the Northern Range, which AWNC has committed to retaining under forest cover in perpetuity, to protect the community watershed and provide important wildlife habitat.